Teaching AI Your Environment: Custom Instructions and Context

 – Share with your team.
 If multiple DBAs use AI agents, shared repository-level instructions ensure consistency.
 Global instructions remain personal.

-– Keep them concise.
+– Link to your own documentation.
+If you’ve written about a topic – session checkpoints, SQL coding standards, agent pitfalls – link to it from your instructions.
+It reinforces your own thinking and gives the agent richer context to draw from.- Keep them concise.
 Instructions consume context window space.
 Every line should earn its place.
 If a rule hasn’t affected agent output in months, consider removing it.

 Next up: AI-Assisted Pull Request Reviews for Database Code — using AI agents to accelerate and strengthen your PR review workflow for database code.